-Starting in the 2019-20 school year, students in kindergarten through grade 5 may only be subject to out-ofschool suspension or disciplinary unenrollment in instances where a school administrator determines that the student has willfully caused, attempted to cause, or threatened to cause bodily injury or emotional distress to another person.
-This provision applies to students in grades 6 through 8 beginning in the 2020-21 school year.

-Additionally, starting in the 2020-21 school year, additional restrictions will apply to students in grades 9 through 12 for the types of student behavior or conduct which may result in an out-of-school suspension or disciplinary unenrollment.
-Please see Appendix F: Restrictions on Disciplinary Actions and the Fair Access Act for additional https://static1.squarespace.com/static/5bbd09f3d74562c7f0e4bb10/t/5cd9e725f9619aaf0172f15f/155778435857 1/B23-0209+FY20+BSA+%28committee+print%29.pdf)
+As mandated by the Student Fair Access to School Amendment of 2018, students in kindergarten through grade 8 may only be subject to out-of-school suspension or disciplinary unenrollment in instances where a school administrator determines that the student has willfully caused, attempted to cause, or threatened to cause bodily injury or emotional distress to another person.
+8 Additionally, the Student Fair Access to School Amendment of 2018 restricts the types of student behavior or conduct which may result in an out-of-school suspension or disciplinary unenrollment for students in grades 9 through 12.
+Please see Appendix F: Restrictions on Disciplinary Actions and the Fair Access Act for additional detail9.

-&lt;sup>1 D.C.
-Official Code § 38-236.09(c)(1)
+7 DC Official Code § 38-236.09(c)(1)

-&lt;sup>2 As amended by Subtitle G of the Fiscal Year 2020 Budget Support Act of 2019 (B23-209) (enrolled version available here:
+8 As amended by Subtitle G of the Fiscal Year 2020 Budget Support Act of 2019 (B23-209) (enrolled version available here: